Limpopo Province Information | Conference Venues Limpopo Province | Conference Centres | Conferences Limpopo Province

 Limpopo Province Demographics

-The population of Limpopo consists of several ethnic groups distinguished by culture, language and race.
-97.3% of the population is Black, 2.4% is White, 0.2% is Coloured, and 0.1% is Indian/Asian.
-The Northern Sotho (Sepedi) make up the largest number, being nearly 57%.
-The Tsonga (Shangaan) speakers comprise 23% while the Venda make up 12%.
+The population of Limpopo consists of various ethnic groups distinguished by customs, language and race; 97.3% of the population is Black, 2.4% is White, 0.2% is Coloured, and 0.1% is Indian/Asian.
+The Northern Sotho or Sepedi ethnic groups make up the largest number, being nearly 57%, and the Shangaan or Tsonga speakers include 23% while the Venda make up 12%.
 Afrikaans speakers make up 2.6% while English-speaking whites are less than one-half per cent.

 Limpopo Province Infrastructure and Communications